-The siphon flow can only start or stop when all the components work in a certain sequence.
-Any component of the siphon system fails to perform its function can lead to discharge water from the water storage units, insufficiently or excessively.
-The undesirable water discharge volume will cause the water storage units either there is no abundant storage capacity for flood mitigation, or there is no suitable water volume to maintain the aquatic life.
-Either the abovementioned scenarios will threaten the safety of human life and their property, and damage the ecological environment.
-Therefore, in view of these serious consequences, it is necessary to design a durable and reliable siphon system.
-However, most of the components are exposed in the natural environment in the realistic application, thereby facing threats caused by plenty of uncertainties and unknown factors, such as short circuits, animal and insect bites, and chemical corrosion, etc. These hazards are likely to cause the malfunction of the siphon components.
-Therefore, it is significant to understand the operational reliability of the siphon within the life cycle, comprehensively.
-Based on the evaluation of the operational reliability of the remotely controlled siphon system, this study will help to identify the vulnerable components, propose the optimized architecture of the siphon system, as well as suggest the reasonable maintenance strategies under the different working scenarios.
+The siphon flow can only start or stop when all the components work in a specific sequence (Verma 2020).
+Any component of the siphon system that fails to perform its function can lead to discharge water from the water storage units insufficiently or excessively (Rojali 2020).
+The undesirable water discharge volume will cause the water storage units to either fail or not suitable for the aquatic life.
+The scenarios mentioned above will threaten human life and their property and damage the ecological environment.
+Therefore, because of these severe consequences, designing a durable and reliable siphon system is necessary.
+However, most of the components are exposed in the natural environment in the practical application, thereby facing threats caused by plenty of uncertainties and unknown factors, such as short circuits, animal and insect bites, and chemical corrosion.
+These hazards are likely to cause the malfunction of the siphon components.
+Therefore, it is significant to comprehensively understand the siphon's operational reliability within the life cycle.
+Based on the evaluation of the remotely controlled siphon system's operational reliability, this study will help identify the vulnerable components, propose the siphon system's optimized architecture, and suggest reasonable maintenance strategies under the different working scenarios.